Limited Access Zone

 The Bigger Picture: Safety as a Culture

 Limited access zones demand more than technical fixes; they require a mindset shift.
 Safety isn’t a checkbox—it’s a daily commitment.
 This means training workers to spot hazards before they escalate, empowering them to pause work if conditions feel unsafe, and fostering open dialogue about challenges.
-Take this case: a mason once halted a pour in a basement after noticing water seeping into the mix, preventing a potential collapse.
+Here's a good example: a mason once halted a pour in a basement after noticing water seeping into the mix, preventing a potential collapse.
 That proactive attitude saved lives and reinforced trust within the team.

 Conclusion